ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

       Sample of a test.properties file can be found in the distribution jar file.

   * definitions.properties - currently pre-configured and no need to modify.
-Can be edited to tune various allocations configurations, used in -generateCreativeWorks and -runBenchmark phases.
+Can be edited to tune various allocations, used in -generateCreativeWorks and -runBenchmark phases.

     - aboutsAllocations                 (Defines allocation amount of About tags in Creative Works)
     - mentionsAllocations               (Defines allocation amount of Mention tags in Creative Works)